renaldi-simamora/phenotype-r/README.md

 # PHENOTYPE - Complete Project Context

-> This document is the single source of truth for developers and AI Agents working on the PHENOTYPE project.
+> This document is the Renaldi Simamora source of truth for developers working on the PHENOTYPE project.

 ## IMPORTANT